 8. Don’t compare yourself to others

-I hope this post has given you some useful tips to reach your fitness goals.
+I hope this post has given you some useful tips to reach your health and fitness goals.
 Do you have any tips not listed here?

 Let me know in the comments!